 Council policies, strategies and guidelines

-Council has a number of policies, strategies and guidelines to guide its decision making on environmental issues including waste management.
-Below are the guiding documents which affect the way waste is managed throughout the city.
+Council has a number of policies and strategies to guide its decision making on environmental issues including waste management.
+Below are the key documents which inform the way waste is managed throughout the city.

-The objectives of the Waste Policy 2014 are to ensure:
+The objectives of the Waste Management Policy 2019 are to:

 Waste Management Planning Guidelines for Multi-Unit Dwellings

-The Waste Management Planning Guidelines for Multi-Unit Dwellings are intended as a guide for developers and planning permit applicants to assist in the preparation of a plan to manage the garbage and recycling needs of developments.
+The Waste Management Planning Guidelines for Multi-Unit Dwellings are intended as a guide for developers and planning permit applicants to assist in the preparation of a plan to manage the waste and recycling needs of new developments.

 The Waste Management Planning Guidelines for Multi-Unit Dwellings can be downloaded below.